postcss/postcss/docs/api.md

 * `important`: the content of important statement, if it is not just `!important`.

-PostCSS cleans selectors, declration’s values and at-rule’s parameters from comments and extra spaces.
+PostCSS cleans selectors, declaration’s values and at-rule’s parameters from comments and extra spaces.
 But PostCSS stores origin content in `raw` properties.
-So, if you will not change declration value, PostCSS will use raw value with comments.
+So, if you will not change declaration value, PostCSS will use raw value with comments.

 ### `node.toString()`